bptlab/mimic-log-extraction/README.md

-                        Subject IDs of cohort --hadm_ids HADM_IDS   Hospital Admission IDs of cohort --icd ICD             ICD code(s) of cohort --icd_version ICD_VERSION
+                        Subject IDs of cohort --hadm_ids HADM_IDS   Hospital Admission IDs of cohort --icd ICD             ICD code(s) of cohort --icd_codes_intersection Optional argument, if one wants to filter for disease combinations, such that patients have to have an icd code from icd_codes and from icd_codes_intersection
+  --icd_version ICD_VERSION
                         ICD version
   --icd_sequence_number ICD_SEQUENCE_NUMBER